-Administrator roles are groups that you can assign admin users to in order to apply permissions and policies to them in groups, instead of all individually.
+Administrator roles are groups that you can assign admin users to apply permissions and policies to them in groups instead of all individuals.
 You can also use this to designate the exact position the user will be.

-The first page in this section simply lists the existing Administrator Roles, along with lists of which admins are members of each group, and buttons to edit or remove the group.
+The first page in this section lists the existing Administrator Roles and lists of which admins are members of each group and buttons to edit or remove the group.

-WHMCS provides to ways to create a new admin role, by either creating one from scratch or to duplicate an existing group.
+WHMCS provides ways to create a new admin role by either creating one from scratch or duplicating an existing group.
 The buttons to initiate each type of group creation are found at the top of the page.

-After selecting to add a new role group, you will first be prompted to give a name to the group.
+After selecting to add a new role group, you will first be prompted to name the group.
 Give it a name that is descriptive of its duties and what permissions it will have.

-Next you will be prompted to select what permissions you want users within the group to have.
-The name of each permission is descriptive to what that permission allows the user to do or access.
+Next, you will be prompted to select what permissions you want users within the group to have.
+The name of each permission is descriptive of what that permission allows the user to do or access.

-You will also be able to restrict their access to reports, and specify what types of emails they are able to manage.
+You will also restrict their access to reports and specify what types of emails they can manage.

 When selecting to duplicate an existing role group, it will ask you which group you wish to duplicate and what name you would like to give to the new one.
-Give it a name that’s descriptive of its duties and permissions.
+Please give it a name that's descriptive of its duties and permissions.

 You will then be presented with the same permissions selection page as when creating a new user, except it will be pre-populated with the values from the group you are duplicating.
-Simply modify the setting if you so wish, and save the settings.
+Modify the setting if you so wish, and save the settings.

-WHMCS provides support for two factor authentication (2FA) to increase security on client and admin accounts.
-When a user logs in with 2FA enabled, beyond just their username and password, they will be prompted for another form of identification using a second device.
-Typically this is done by sending a code to a mobile phone via SMS, or with a one-time code that expires and regenerates every 30 seconds.
+WHMCS provides support for two-factor authentication (2FA) to increase security on client and admin accounts.
+When a user logs in with 2FA enabled, they will be prompted for another form of identification using a second device beyond just their username and password.
+Typically this is done by sending a code to a mobile phone via SMS or with a one-time code that expires and regenerates every 30 seconds.

 WHMCS supports 3 types of 2FA:

-Before you can create API credentials, you have to make at least one API role to specify what permissions the credentials will have.
+Before you can create API credentials, you have to make at least one API role in specifying your credentials wpermissionscredentials'

 To create an API role, begin by selecting the API Roles tab and clicking the green Create API Role button, and you will be prompted with the following form:

-Simply give the role a name that is descriptive of its duties or permissions, and you may give a description to describe those duties and permissions more in depth.
+Give the role a name that is descriptive of its duties or permissions, and you may give a description to describe those duties and permissions more in-depth.
 Then scroll through the different categories in the left-side panel and select what permissions from those categories this role should have.
 The full reference guide for the API calls can be found here.

 After you've created at least one API role, you can create new API credentials for specific admin users by going to the API Credentials tab and clicking the green Generate New API Credential button.
 This will bring up the following form:

-In this form, simply select which admin user the credentials are for, optionally give the credentials a description for their duties or permissions, and then select which API Role(s) they should have (you can select multiple).
-Then just click Generate and you will be presented with the following information:
+In this form, select which admin user the credentials are for, optionally give the credentials a description for their duties or permissions and then select which API Role(s) they should have (you can select multiple).
+Then click Generate, and you will be presented with the following information:

-These are the identifier and secret key used to authenticate access to WHMCS’ API.
+These are the identifier and secret keys used to authenticate access to WHMCS' API.
 You will give these to the admin user the credentials are for.

 The identifier and secret key are not stored or viewable anywhere from within WHMCS after this screen.
 Make sure you copy and store them elsewhere before closing this box.